Disease Guide ·Ear Infections ·2026

 6Are ear infections contagious between cats?

-Ear mites are highly contagious between cats through direct contact.
-Bacterial and yeast ear infections are generally not contagious — they develop from the individual cat's own flora under certain conditions.
-If one cat in your household has ear mites, treat all cats simultaneously to prevent reinfestation.
-Dogs in the household can also carry and spread ear mites.
+Ear mites are highly contagious via direct contact.
+Bacterial/yeast infections are not contagious - they develop from individual flora.
+Treat all household cats simultaneously if mites present.
+Dogs can also carry and spread mites.

 7Does pet insurance cover cat ear infections?